Skip to Main Content

 Before trusting a journal/publisher website's claim regarding its impact factor, find out for yourself from a trusted source.
 Journal Citation Reports is one such source you can use to obtain the impact factor for a journal.
 You can Ask Us! to search Journal Citation Reports for you; or, if you have Harvard access, you could also do your own search.

-What can you do if you submit a paper to a journal you later realize is predatory?
+What should you do if you submit a paper to a predatory journal?

 COPE (Committee on Publication Ethics) discusses a case where an author seeks withdrawal of an accepted manuscript from a predatory journal.